marisereda/goit-js-hw-11/README.md

 viewer application.
 The user will enter a search string in the text field, and when submitting the form, an HTTP request is made.

-For HTTP requests the axios library is used.
+For HTTP requests the Axios library is used.

 The project demonstrates the use of back-end queries with async/await syntax.